cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 >You sleep dreamlessly for the rest of the night.
 You wake the next morning with a vivid memory of the dream.

 - When they tell the others about their dream, they're shocked to learn they all had the same exact one
-	- The woman addressed them
+	- The woman addressed them each by name and said the same thing

 ### Church (E5)
 > Atop a slight rise, against the roots of the pillar stone that supports [[Castle Ravenloft]] stands a gray, sagging edifice of stone and wood.
 This church has obviously weathered the assaults of evil for centuries on end and is work and weary.
 A bell tower rises toward the back, and flickering light shines through holes in the shingled roof.
 The rafters strain feebly against their load